Facial Injuries (cont.)

 - Do not use alcohol or other drugs before participating in sports or when operating a motor vehicle or other equipment.

 - Wear a helmet and other protective clothing whenever you are biking, motorcycling, skating, skateboarding, kayaking, horseback riding, skiing, snowboarding, or rock climbing.
+Make sure your children also wear helmets and protective clothing to prevent sports injuries.

 - Wear a mouth protector when you participate in contact sports.